 Organic or physical sexual impotence is the most common in men.
-This is a type of erectile dysfunction caused by disorders in the penis or by the effects of administering certain medications.
+This is a type of erectile dysfunction caused by disorders in the penis or by certain medications.

 The types of organic sexual impotence are described below:

-- when little blood reaches the penis or is not properly retained inside the corpora cavernosa.
-As a result, blood leaks out and makes it impossible for the penis to have an erection.
+- when too little blood reaches the penis or is not properly retained inside the corpora cavernosa.
+As a result, blood leaks out and makes it impossible for the penis to become erect.
 Diabetes, hypertension and cardiovascular disease are among the most common causes of vascular sexual impotence.

-- caused by problems in the transmission of orders to the penis from the brain and spinal cord.
+- caused by problems in the nerve signals to the penis from the brain and spinal cord.
 This type of sexual impotence is caused by diabetes, diseases of the spinal cord, surgery for cancer of the prostate, bladder and rectum, etc.

 - due to a testosterone deficit.
-This male hormone increases sexual desire and frequency of intercourse.
+This male hormone increases sexual desire libido.

 - many of the drugs used to treat diseases of the nervous system affect the erection of the penis.

-When a man is not emotionally stable, he is more likely to manifest erectile dysfunction.
+When a man is not emotionally stable, he is more likely to suffer from erectile dysfunction.
 The brain is a key point for the activation of the processes that initiate the erection in men

-Therefore, there are many causes of psychological origin by which a man can begin to have this type of problem.
+There are psychological causes for which a man can begin to have this type of problem.
 The most frequent ones are the following: